null Pixel

 Mashing

 Here is where you can save some serious money.
 A couple of decent sized plastic buckets, a plastic tap, and an old washable blanket can make a good insulated mash tun.
 Drill a grid of 1mm holes into the bottom of one of the buckets, stack it inside the second bucket, drill your tap through the lower part of the side wall of the second bucket, and wrap the whole thing in your old blanket and you have a pretty good insulated mash tun with a false bottom.
 Yes, you’ll need to sparge “manually” by pouring hot water over the top, and collecting your wort from the tap, but your total outlay here could be less than $40!
 I have personally made medal winning beer on this setup, and there’s really no reason to upgrade other than convenience, or for the sheer love of gear!
 Another option would be an old chilly bin/cooler/esky (whatever your nomenclature of choice).
 If it has an existing drain plug, you can fit a braided metal hose covering with the hose removed, or build a slotted/drilled manifold as your “false bottom”.
-Google this - there are many plans on the internet - here’s a bunch of options.
+Google this - there are many plans on the internet.
 Again, if you have a chilly bin lying around, this option is almost free!

 Boiling